maticnetwork/zkevm-docs/README.md

 Polygon zkEVM Developers is the documentation hub providing extensive documentation, community resources, and guides for enthusiasts and developers interested in learning about or building on zkEVM.

-The [Polygon zKEVM Developers](https://wiki.polygon.technology/zkEVM) is built using [Docusaurus](https://docusaurus.io/), a modern static website generator to build optimized websites quickly.
+The [Polygon zKEVM Developers](https://wiki.polygon.technology/zkEVM) website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator to build optimized websites quickly.

-## How to Contribute to Polygon Wiki
+## Contribute to Polygon zkEVM Developers

-We believe one of the things that makes Polygon unique is its coherent design, and we seek to retain this defining characteristic.
-We have defined some guidelines to ensure new contributions only ever enhance the Wiki from the outset.
+We believe one of the things that makes Polygon Labs unique is its coherent design, and we seek to retain this defining characteristic across all our solutions.
+We have defined some guidelines to ensure new contributions only ever enhance the developer docs from the outset.

 ### Requirements

+Note that on macOS, you also need Xcode and Command Line Tools.

 * Install [Node.js](https://nodejs.org/en/download/) version >= 16.14.1
 * Install [Yarn](https://yarnpkg.com/getting-started/install) version >= 1.22

-> Note that on macOS you also need Xcode and Command Line Tools.

 ### Run the Wiki locally